Optimal Dynamical Frames: Strongly Stable Contractions with Strongly Stable Adjoints

 \section{Strongly Stable Contractions with Strongly Stable Adjoints}

-In this section, we focus on contractions acting in a general separable Hilbert space, possessing the {\em joint strong stability}: the property that both the operator and its adjoint are strongly stable.
-This property means that $T$ and $T^*$ have frames of iterations.
+In this section, we focus on contractions acting on a general separable Hilbert space, possessing the {\em joint strong stability} property, namely that both the operator and its adjoint are strongly stable.
+This property implies that $T$ and $T^*$ admit frames of iterations.

 We first work in $H^2_\KK$.
 For every model space $N\subseteq H^2_\KK$, the adjoint of the compressed shift $A_N$ coincides with the backward shift $S^*$, which is strongly stable.
-Then, the {\em joint } strong stability of $A_N$ reduces to requiring only the strong stability of $A_N$.
+Then, the {\em joint} strong stability of $A_N$ reduces to requiring only the strong stability of $A_N$.

-We prove that the strong stability of the shift compression $A_N$ is equivalent to requiring the orthogonal complement of $N$ in $H^2_{\KK}$ to be a {\em full range subspace, }a concept studied by Helson in the 1960s in the context of shift-invariant spaces.
+We prove that the strong stability of the shift compression $A_N$ is equivalent to the orthogonal complement of $N$ in $H^2_{\KK}$ being a {\em full range subspace}, a concept studied by Helson in the 1960s in the context of shift-invariant spaces.